windowsub0406/SelfDrivingCarND/SDC_project_3/README.md

 </p>

 I visualized convolutional layer 1 and layer 2.
 I expected the first and second layer has just simple features(e.g. line, edge, curve) and the rear layer has more complex features like texture or entire object.
 [This paper](http://www.matthewzeiler.com/pubs/arxive2013/eccv2014.pdf)(Visualizing and Understanding
 Convolutional Networks) shows that.
-But in my model it wasn't.
+But in my model it doesn't look like that.
 NVIDIA paper also shows slmilar result with me.

 That's because our model is a simple regression model having 1 output.
 After checking from layer 1 to layer 4, I found out that __any layer does not extract more complex features.__

-So far, I knew that every front layer has a simple feature and rear layer has a complex feature.
-It wasn't!!
+So far, I misunderstood that every front layer has a simple feature and rear layer has a complex feature.
+But it wasn't!!
 This test brought me great information.